 A red letter means the voter did not vote in the election.
 A green letter means the voter did vote.

 Since voter history is static information, you cannot edit it from a person's profile.
 Vote history can be imported and it will be included if you request a voter file from NationBuilder.
 You can use a filter to gather people based on details in their voter history, e.g. everyone who voted using a Republican ballot during the 2012 primary.

-The next section of the dashboard is a contact form.
+The next section of the dashboard is the contact form.
 You can move between the options by clicking the words at the top of the form and the form displayed will change.

 Add a note

 It is possible to post a note directly to a user's profile using the Note tab in the contact form.
-Unlike a tag which connects Joseph to other people who hold that attribute (e.g. surfer), this private note is something which can only be seen by control panel users and is specific to her (e.g. she is really enthusiastic and would like to be connected to other members of your community).
+Unlike a tag which connects Joseph to other people who hold that attribute (e.g. surfer), this private note is something which can only be seen by control panel users and is specific to a person (e.g. Sally is really enthusiastic and would like to be connected to other members of your community).

 Since notes represent interaction with a person, you have the option of logging the note to a path.